mozilla-mobile/mozilla-vpn-client/docs/Building/macos.md

 Use the same configure command above and add `-GXcode`:

-    cmake -S . -B build-mac -DCMAKE_PREFIX_PATH=(Qt unzipped path)/macos/lib/cmake/ -GXcode
+    cmake -S . -B build-macos -DCMAKE_PREFIX_PATH=(Qt unzipped path)/macos/lib/cmake/ -GXcode

-This will generate an Xcode project file at `build-mac/Mozilla VPN.xcodeproj` which can be opened by Xcode:
+This will generate an Xcode project file at `build-macos/Mozilla VPN.xcodeproj` which can be opened by Xcode:

-    open build-mac/Mozilla\ VPN.xcodeproj
+    open build-macos/Mozilla\ VPN.xcodeproj

 Once Xcode has opened the project, select the `mozillavpn` target and start the build.